 Hematologic side effects of HCTZ are rare.
 Cases of immune-complex hemolytic anemia, aplastic anemia, and thrombocytopenia have been reported.

 Hematologic problems of spironolactone are also rare, and include case reports of reversible leukopenia and agranulocytosis.

 Some cases of agranulocytosis reported in patients receiving spironolactone are associated with a normal bone marrow, suggesting peripheral destruction of white blood cells, while some cases of agranulocytosis have been associated with bone marrow hypocellularity of the myelocytic cell lines.

-Musculoskeletal side effects of HCTZ are unusual, and include case reports of myalgias and chills.
+Musculoskeletal side effects of HCTZ are unusual, and include case reports of myalgias, chills, and leg cramps.